Barry makes landfall in Louisiana after weakening back to tropical storm

 More than 70,000 customers were without power Saturday morning, including nearly 67,000 in Louisiana and more than 3,000 in Mississippi, according to poweroutage.us.

-The storm strengthened into a Category 1 hurricane briefly, with maximum sustained winds of 75 mph (120 kph), just above the 74 mph (120 kph) threshold to be a hurricane.
+The storm strengthened into a Category 1 hurricane briefly, with maximum sustained winds of 75 mph, just above the threshold to be a hurricane.
 However, when it made landfall, it was downgraded again to a tropical storm.
 It is expected to weaken again and become a tropical depression on Sunday.

 COAST GUARD RESCUES 12 TRAPPED ON REMOTE LOUISIANA ISLAND